Michael Breen (hurler): Senior

 Breen was added to the Tipperary senior team in advance of the 2014 National League.
 He made his first appearance on 20 April 2014 when he came on as a 68th-minute substitute for James Woodlock in a 2-24 to 2-17 defeat of Clare.
 On 4 May 2014, Breen was an unused substitute when Tipperary suffered a 2-25 to 1-27 defeat by Kilkenny in the National League final.

 On 12 July 2015, Breen was selected at left corner-back when Tipperary qualified to play Waterford in the Munster final.
 He scored a point from play and claimed his first Munster Championship medal following the 0-21 to 0-16 victory.

 Maher became a midfielder during the 2016 season and lined out in that position in a second successive Munster final on 10 July 2016.
 He scored 1-01 from play and collected a second winners' medal after a 5-19 to 0-13 defeat of Waterford.
 On 5 September 2016, Breen was again selected at midfield when Tipperary faced Kilkenny in the All-Ireland final.
 He ended the game with an All-Ireland medal following a 2-29 to 2-20 victory.

 On 23 April 2017, Breen lined out at centre-forward when Tipperary faced Galway in the National League final.
 He scored two points from play but ended the game on the losing side following a 3-21 to 0-14 defeat.

 Breen played in a second successive National League final on 8 April 2018.
 Lining out at left corner-forward, he was held scoreless and ended the game on the losing side following a 2-23 to 2-17 defeat by Kilkenny.

 On 30 June 2019, Breen lined out at midfield when Tipperary suffered a 2-26 to 2-14 defeat by Limerick in the Munster final.
 On 18 August 2019, he was selected at midfield when Tipperary faced Kilkenny in the All-Ireland final.
 Breen scored a point from play and ended the game with a second All-Ireland winners' medal following the 3-25 to 0-20 victory.

+On 20 July in the 2025 All-Ireland final, Breen started at corner-back as Tipperary defeated Cork by 3-27 to 1-19 and claim a 29th All-Ireland title.

+Personal life

+As of June 2025, Breen was working as a secondary school teacher at the CBS High School in Clonmel.

+Since 2025, Breen has been in a relationship with athlete Sharlene Mawdsley.